hubertli1991/Picturegram/README.md

 Picturegram is a full-stack single page web application inspired by Instagram.
 Its back-end is built on Ruby on Rails and its front-end is built using React.js with a Flux architecture.

+![Alt text] (./app/assets/images/user_page.jpg)

 ## Features and Implementation

 ### Authentication

-On the front end, the root page listens to the `SessionStore` by invoking the object's `currentUserHasBeenFetched` method.
+On the front end, the root page checks user authentication by using the `SessionStore`.
+It invokes the object's `currentUserHasBeenFetched` method.
 The only way to render the app's components is if the user is recognized as the `current_user` by the `ApplicationController`.
 If the user is not recognized, the only components that will render are the login and sign up forms.

 ### Omni Auth